Lolomgrofl/zoomcamp-project/README.md

 ## Deployment
 Deployed version of the app can be found at: http://13.58.214.82/docs Deployment was done using AWS EC2 instance, Docker and Nginx.

+-What's important to note is that the data available in the deployed version is different from the one in the local version.
+Because of the size of the data and limits of the Nginx, I had to reduce the size of the data to 1000 rows, which is enough for the demonstration purposes.